Enroll Free

 The GMAT syllabus 2025, set by the Graduate Management Admission Council (GMAC), assesses core skills essential for success in business and management.
-Accepted by thousands of B-schools globally and attempted by lakhs of aspirants each year.
-GMAT evaluates analytical thinking and foundational knowledge.
+Accepted by thousands of Business Schools globally and attempted by hundreds of thousands of aspirants each year, the GMAT evaluates analytical thinking and foundational knowledge.

-The updated syllabus now includes Quantitative Reasoning, Verbal Reasoning, and Data insights.
+The updated syllabus now includes Quantitative Reasoning, Verbal Reasoning, and Data Insights, which aligns more closely with the current demands of the industry.
 Let us read more in the blog!

 GMAT Syllabus 2025

-The updated GMAT Focus Edition syllabus for 2025 streamlines the content to emphasize only the most relevant quantitative skills needed in today’s business environments.
-Quantitative reasoning section is with a shorter test duration, sharper question formats, and a more focused structure.
+The GMAT syllabus for 2025, as per the updated Focus Edition format, has been streamlined to emphasize only the most relevant quantitative skills needed for modern business environments.
+With a shorter test duration, sharper question formats, and a more focused structure, the Quantitative Reasoning section now tests conceptual clarity and problem-solving ability over memorization.

 GMAT Focus Edition syllabus – Quantitative reasoning

-This update ensures that GMAT evaluates how well candidates interpret data, apply logic, and solve problems under time pressure- skills.
+This update ensures that GMAT evaluates how well candidates interpret data, apply logic, and solve problems under time pressure- skills crucial for business success.

 Key Topics in GMAT Quantitative Reasoning (2025)